BLotApp/BLot/README.md

 ![preview](apps/appTemplate/img/preview.png)

-Blot (Pronounced Beelot) is a creative coding framework inspired by OpenFrameworks, DrawBot and Pixile.
-It suposed to be a super light Entity Component System for creative programming, all weight should come from it's addons.
-It should run on a single-board computer like the Raspberry Pi.
+Blot (Pronounced Beelot) is a creative coding framework inspired by [OpenFrameworks].
+It's suposed to be a super light Entity Component System for creative programming, all weight should come from it's addons.
+Light enough to run super-fast on a single-board computer like the Raspberry Pi.

 ### Dependencies
 | Library     | Purpose                        | How Managed   | Notes             |